keboola/storage-api-php-client-branch-wrapper/README.md

 $clientWrapper = new ClientWrapper($clientOptions);
 $branchClient = $clietnWrapper->getBranchClient();
 ```

+Client options refer to the options of the [Storage API Client constructor](https://github.com/keboola/storage-api-php-client/blob/b4cef10b1018d5b4cac06c9d541e790930fa437a/src/Keboola/StorageApi/Client.php#L102).
+Except for the `runIdGenerator` option which defines a callback used to generate `runId` when none is provided in
+request (applicable for `StorageClientRequestFactory`).

 ## Development

 Create a test Keboola Connection project and set `TEST_STORAGE_API_URL` and `TEST_STORAGE_API_TOKEN` environment variables.
 Use the `.env.dist`